Running an OCI Container on FreeBSD with Podman and ocijail

 sudo pkg install -y ocijail podman buildah

 - ocijail 0.4.0: the OCI-compatible runtime that creates jails.
-Think of it as the FreeBSD equivalent of runc/crun.

 - Podman 5.7.1: container lifecycle management.
-Same CLI as Docker, no daemon.

 - Buildah 1.42.2: OCI image builder.
-Same role as

 Plus: conmon (container monitor), containernetworking-plugins (CNI for FreeBSD, uses pf), containers-common (shared config including storage.conf and registries.conf).

-Four Things to Configure Before Your First Container
+Before the First Container

 1. ZFS Dataset for Container Storage